Ethonwu/Frequent-one-itemset-and-prune-by-hadoop-framework/README.md

 ## Introduction

-Our Algorithm have two jobs
+Our Algorithm have six jobs

+4 Jobs next time intro

 First Job is **Counting** items